cerebral/cerebral/packages/docs/content/in-depth/01_the-architecture.en.md

 #### Optimized rendering
 Cerebral does not look at the updates in your application as "value updates", but as "path updates".
 This allows Cerebral to make optimizations not possible in other frameworks:

 1. There is no need for immutability in Cerebral because a change to a path means that any component depending on that path should render (no value comparison).
 In applications with large data structures immutability has a high cost.
+There is no need to hack objects and arrays to observe changes to them either.
+There is nothing special about the state you put into Cerebrals state tree

 2. Since there is no value comparison in Cerebral it has a **strict render mode**.
 Traditionally if you change an item in an array, also the array itself has a change.
 This means that the component handling the array will render whenever an item needs to render.
 In large applications **strict render mode** will give you a lot more control of how your components should react to a state change.